jpodgorny/xsstokes_torus/README.md

 usage.
 These files were computed for three different states of incident polarisation and this model interpolates for any primary polarisation state.
-In addition it possesses other properties of the reprocessing tables that were precomputed for a particular problem.
+In addition it possesses other properties of the reprocessing tables that were precomputed for nearly neutral disc reflection.

 In this case of xsstokes_torus, it is reflection from a toroidal structure, representing an opaque AGN torus illuminated by a central hot X-ray corona.